American Cockroaches in North Jersey

 American Cockroach Behaviors, Threats, or Dangers

-American cockroaches have the ability to bite, although they rarely do.
-These cockroaches are considered dangerous pests because they breed and feed in unsanitary areas close to humans, such as garbage storage, sewage systems, and septic tanks.
-American cockroaches have a characteristic odor when present and can contaminate human foods and surfaces with their feces and body parts.
+American cockroaches can bite, but they rarely do.
+Their primary danger comes from breeding and feeding in unsanitary areas like garbage, sewage, and septic systems.
+They can then track bacteria and viruses into human habitats, causing disease.
 Foraging cockroaches can also be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
+American cockroaches also have a characteristic odor.

-If you suspect an American cockroach infestation, contact a professional cockroach pest control technician.
+If you suspect an American cockroach infestation, contact your local cockroach extermination company.